Last Night a D.J. Saved My Life

 "Last Night a D.J.
-Saved My Life" is a song written by Michael Cleveland, sung by American group Indeep, and released as a single in 1982 by Sound of New York and Becket Records.
-It features vocals from Réjane "Reggie" Magloire and Rose Marie Ramsey, and appears as the third track of the namesake album (1983).
+Saved My Life" is a song written by Michael Cleveland and sung by American group Indeep.
+It was released as a single in 1982 by Sound of New York and Becket Records.
+It features vocals from Réjane "Reggie" Magloire and Rose Marie Ramsey, and appears as the third track of the eponymous album (1983).
 The single peaked at numbers ten and two on the US Billboard R&B/Hip-Hop Singles and Club Singles charts respectively.

 Music and lyrics

 The lyrics tell the story of a woman who is bored alone at home.
 She wants to speak to her man, but cannot reach him and considers leaving him, until a DJ plays a hot song and thereby saves her from a broken heart.
 In the second verse, she leaves home, but does not reach her destination.

 The song was mixed by Michael Jay at Eastern Artists Recording Studio, East Orange, New Jersey.